Trey Mancini Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 19th in the league.
+- The Padres pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Padres have the 18th-ranked team ERA among all MLB pitching staffs (4.39).
+- The Padres have a 4.48 team ERA that ranks 19th among all MLB pitching staffs.

-- Padres pitchers combine to rank 14th in baseball in home runs allowed (25 total, one per game).
+- Padres pitchers combine to surrender 26 total home runs at a clip of one per game (to rank 13th in baseball).

-- Snell makes the start for the Padres, his fifth of the season.
-He is 0-3 with a 6.50 ERA and 21 strikeouts in 18 2/3 innings pitched.
+- The Padres will send Wacha (2-1) out to make his fifth start of the season.
+He is 2-1 with a 7.08 ERA and 18 strikeouts in 20 1/3 innings pitched.

-- The lefty last appeared on Wednesday against the Atlanta Braves, when he tossed five innings, allowing two earned runs while giving up three hits.
+- The right-hander's last appearance was on Friday against the Arizona Diamondbacks, when he threw four innings, surrendering five earned runs while allowing 10 hits.

-- The 30-year-old has amassed an ERA of 6.50, with 10.5 strikeouts per nine innings, in four games this season.
-Opponents are hitting .292 against him.
+- The 31-year-old has a 7.08 ERA and 8 strikeouts per nine innings across four games this season, while giving up a batting average of .333 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.